← Back to blog

 SEO optimizes for clicks

-SEO seeks organic traffic.
+SEO aims for organic traffic.
 You create content to rank, attract visits, and convert users on your site.

 GEO optimizes for citations

-GEO seeks influence in the response.
-The user may not even click through to your site, but your brand can appear in the generated answer, shaping perception, authority, and consideration.
+GEO aims to influence the response.
+The user may never click through to your site, but your brand can appear in the generated answer, affecting perception, authority, and consideration.

 SEO depends heavily on SERPs

-In SEO, the battle happens on the results page.
+In SEO, the competition happens on the results page.
 Titles, meta descriptions, backlinks, and authority still matter.

 In GEO, content needs to be easy for AI models to interpret.
-This includes clarity, consistency, structure, reliable data, and authority signals across multiple sources.
+That includes clarity, consistency, structure, reliable data, and authority signals across multiple sources.

 Do SEO and GEO compete or complement each other?

 They complement each other.
-And that’s the most strategic part.
+And that’s the strategic part.

-Good SEO creates the foundation for GEO.
-If your brand already has useful content, solid architecture, domain authority, and a consistent web presence, AI systems can more easily understand who you are and when to cite you.
+Good SEO work creates the foundation for GEO.
+If your brand already has useful content, strong architecture, domain authority, and a consistent web presence, AI systems can more easily understand who you are and when to cite you.

 • up-to-date data